 Cancer Right for You?

 Depending on the stage and location of testicular cancer, combined treatments of surgery, careful surveillance, radical inguinal orchiectomy, retroperitoneal lymph node dissection, chemotherapy and radiation may be needed for some testicular tumors.
 Treatment options are also affected by the type of testicular cancer, age, overall health and personal preferences.

 Treatment for Recurrent

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.

 Treating previously irradiated areas can be challenging.
 The healthy tissues around the recurrent tumor do not fully “forget” the previous radiation dose, and any added dose continues to increase the risk of normal tissue injury.
 Proton beam therapy may enable doctors to better concentrate the dose to the target and limit it elsewhere, allowing re-treatment with radiation in select patients.

-Proton therapy treatment at California Protons Cancer Therapy Center in San Diego may offer similar outcomes to standard X-ray radiation, while reducing long-term and potentially life-threatening side effects such as reduced sperm count and infertility due to radiation damage to surrounding tissues.
+Proton therapy testicular cancer treatment at California Protons Cancer Therapy Center in San Diego may offer similar outcomes to standard X-ray radiation, while reducing long-term and potentially life-threatening side effects such as reduced sperm count and infertility due to radiation damage to surrounding tissues.
 It also offers the possibility of lower chances for secondary cancers later in life due to the reduced radiation exposure to your surrounding healthy tissues and organs.